skip to main content

 Credit: Glamora

-The spaces we design and live in on a daily basis are made of shapes.
-Which shapes we choose to use is not just a functional or aesthetic decision; it will influence the experience of the space, making it either more soothing or more intriguing, yet certainly more connected to the natural world we all come from and depend upon.
+Spaces are made of shapes, which are able to influence the experience of space, making it more soothing or more intriguing, yet certainly more connected to the natural world we all come from and depend upon.